-The Whitstable Beach Campaign’s most recent initiative is an application to secure Town Green status for a large part of Whitstable beach extending from Reeves Beach to Seasalter.
-In this initiative we are supported by the Whitstable Society.
+The Whitstable Beach Campaign made an application to Kent County Council in 2013 to secure Town Green status for a large part of Whitstable beach extending from Reeves Beach to Seasalter.
+In this initiative we were strongly supported by the Whitstable Society, the UKC Law Clinic and Councillor Ashley Clark.
 Our primary concern is to ensure access to the beach in perpetuity.
 At present this access could be denied by the private land-owners (or future land-owners) of the beach.
 This is evidenced by the recent signage warning the public that there is no right of way seaward from the footpath.

 Although privately owned, Whitstable beach is wholly maintained from the public purse at the cost of millions of pounds including the sea defence works (the most recent taking place in 2006/7 at a cost of £7M), the replenishment of the shingle, the replacement of the groynes and even cleaning.
 We believe that public access to it should be a right, not a favour.